will2400/hw0/README.md

 # HW 0

-* Assigned: January 5th
+* Assigned: January 19th
-* Due: January 8th 6PM
+* Due: January 21st 8:40 AM

 The goal of this assignment is to set up a Linux virtual machine and Postgres database running in Microsoft Azure.

 Many of the assignments in this class will use Microsoft's cloud computing infrastructure.
-Using a cloud service like Microsoft (or Amazon, etc) makes it easy to share data sets, and quickly run any number of virtual machines that are identical for all students in the class.
+Using a cloud service like Microsoft (or Amazon, etc) makes it easy to share data, and run any number of virtual machines that are identical for all students in the class.
 For this homework, we will use a free instance, but we will provide educational credits for future assignments.